SkiNavApp/terms-and-conditions/index.md

 ## 3. Data Storage
 - Resort map data and user preferences are stored **locally on your device**
-- Location data is processed in real time and not stored
+- Location data is processed in real time and immediately discarded after use
+- Crash logs collected by Apple are stored according to Apple’s retention policies; see Apple’s privacy documentation for details
 - Firebase stores **anonymous analytics** on secure Google servers
 - SkiNav does **not** operate external servers and does **not** store personal user data